vfarcic/devops24/manuscript/01-sts.md

 As you already saw with Jenkins, StatefulSet definitions are almost the same as Deployments.
 The only important difference is that we are not defining PersistentVolumeClaim as a separate resource but letting the StatefulSet take care of it through the specification set inside the `volumeClaimTemplates` entry.
 We'll see it in action soon.

 We also used this opportunity to tweak MongoD process by specifying a `db` container `command` that creates a ReplicaSet `rs0`.
-Please note that this ReplicaSet is specific to MongoDB and is in no way related to Kubernetes ReplicaSet controller.
-Creation of a MongoDB ReplicaSet is the base for some of the things we'll do later on.
+Please note that this replica set is specific to MongoDB and is in no way related to Kubernetes ReplicaSet controller.
+Creation of a MongoDB replica set is the base for some of the things we'll do later on.

 Another difference is in the `db` Service.
 It is as follows.